 We offer the below undergraduate courses with a specialisation in computational design:

-We offer the below undergraduate courses with a minor in computational design:
+In addition to the above courses, we offer the below undergraduate single degrees with a minor in computational design:

 Honours is an extra year of study that offers you a chance to develop your research and professional skills guided by staff who are passionate about research and the development of new researchers.